pvillega/iteratees-test/README.md

 * **fakeStream.server**: the location of the server, used to send the messages via POST when using the fake actor

+## To test

+You can use AB to test the streams:

+    ab -c 100 -n 1000000 -p post -T application/json http://localhost:9000/receive

+Create a file *post* with the content of the POST request

 ## Why SSE instead of WebSocket?

 There are 2 reason for choosing SEE over WebSockets in this test: